xlicoe/CMOS-demo/README.md

 ![GUI](/../main/graph/3-1.png)

-Above is the classic inverter (NOT gate) layout.
+Above shown is the layout of a classic inverter (NOT gate).

 The truth table will be updated in real-time.
 Right now output (O1) is floating since there are no connection.